 There is a good reason why many medical malpractice lawsuits will settle before they head to court for a trial.
-Both the injured plaintiff and the hospital or medical professional have an incentive to reach a settlement.
+The injured plaintiff and the hospital or medical professional are incentivized to settle their medical malpractice claim.

 There Are Few Plaintiff Winners at Trial

-The outcome at a medical malpractice trial can be summed up like this: Plaintiffs do not often win, but when they are successful, they receive a very large award.
+The outcome of a medical malpractice trial can be summed up like this: Plaintiffs do not often win, but when they are successful, they receive a very large award.

 The statistics are not the most favorable for injured patients filing claims.
 There are estimates that roughly 80-90% of the trials that go to a jury without very strong evidence end up in an outcome where they do not receive any payment.

-The cases could be dismissed or the jury can return a verdict in favor of the doctor.
+The cases could be dismissed, or the jury could return a verdict in favor of the doctor.
 Even half of the cases with more compelling evidence could result in no verdict for the plaintiff.

-Statistics have shown that doctors even with more than half of the cases where they rate the case as indefensible before the trial.
+Statistics have shown that doctors, even with more than half of the cases, were to rate the case as indefensible before the trial.
 Thus, there is no such thing as a “slam dunk” medical malpractice case when the jury is involved.

 This begs the question: Why is it so difficult for a plaintiff to win a medical malpractice lawsuit at trial?

 There is nothing to say that a plaintiff cannot pursue a case if they do not have an open-and-shut case.
-However, a personal injury attorney would likely not take a case with weaker evidence because they will likely not end up getting paid.
+However, a personal injury attorney would likely not take a case with weaker evidence because they will probably not get paid.
 They are looking for strong evidence of medical negligence.

 Some Malpractice Cases Do Not Proceed with the Strongest Evidence

-Nonetheless, there are cases that do not settle and go to trial without the strongest evidence.
-This changes the perception for juries who will then end up viewing all medical malpractice cases with skepticism.
+Nonetheless, some cases do not settle and go to trial without the strongest evidence.
+This changes the perception of juries, who will then view all medical malpractice cases skeptically.

 They may enter their jury service with the incorrect perception that these cases are somehow frivolous.

-Statistics have shown that plaintiffs have a much better chance of succeeding when their medical malpractice case goes to a judge for a bench trial as opposed to a jury.
+Statistics have shown that plaintiffs have a much better chance of succeeding when their medical malpractice case goes to a judge for a bench trial instead of a jury.

 The Negligence Standard in a Malpractice Case

-Putting aside statistics and perceptions, it is difficult to prove that the healthcare provider or doctor’s company is responsible for your injuries.
-A medical malpractice lawsuit will use the negligence standard to determine that the defendant is liable.
+Putting aside statistics and perceptions, proving that the healthcare provider or doctor’s company is responsible for your injuries is difficult.
+A medical malpractice lawsuit will use the negligence standard to determine the defendant’s liability.

-There is a four-part test that must be met to show that a defendant in a civil lawsuit was negligent.
-These elements are:
+A four-part test must be met to show that a defendant in a civil lawsuit was negligent.
+These four elements are:

 - The defendant did not uphold their duty of care since they did not act as a reasonable physician would under the circumstances.

-- The plaintiff would not have been injured but for the action of the doctor.
+- The plaintiff would not have been injured but for the doctor’s action.
 This is the causation test.

-It is important to remember that the burden of proof for each of these elements falls on the plaintiff.
-The standard of proof that they must meet is that they must prove it by a preponderance of the evidence.
+It is important to remember that the burden of proof for each element falls on the plaintiff.
+The standard of evidence they must meet is to prove it by a preponderance of the evidence.

 Where Plaintiffs Have Difficulty in a Malpractice Claim

-When it comes to a medical malpractice claim, the second and fourth parts of this test are where a plaintiff may run into some challenges.
-When a case goes to trial, the plaintiff will need to reconstruct the situation and walk the jury through the medical care that the plaintiff received.
+Regarding a medical malpractice claim, the second and fourth parts of this test are where a plaintiff may encounter some challenges.
+When a case goes to trial, the plaintiff must reconstruct the situation and walk the jury through the medical care that the plaintiff received.

-They will need to compare what the doctor did versus what a reasonable physician would have done.
+They must compare what the doctor did versus what a reasonable physician would have done.

 The plaintiff’s medical malpractice case will require working with medical expert witnesses and will involve making a scientific case to the jury with a full report of what happened.
-It is not always easy to demonstrate for a jury what happened, especially when a case involved complicated scientific concepts that not everyone understands.
+It is not always easy to demonstrate to a jury what happened, especially when a case involves complicated scientific concepts that not everyone understands.

-Medical evidence can be confusing, even for people who deal with it on a daily basis.
+Medical evidence can be confusing, even for people who deal with it daily.

 The litigation process in a medical malpractice case can be drawn out and difficult.
-The defendant will likely have high-powered defense attorneys of their own and their medical malpractice insurer is likely involved in the case.
-This means that, if your case does go trial, you will be in for a heavy lift.
+The defendant will likely have high-powered defense attorneys, and their medical malpractice insurer is probably involved in the case.
+If your case goes to trial, you will be in for a heavy lift.

 However, you should adjust your expectations to know that this is when your malpractice claim can get difficult.